RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - Dataproc **auto scaling** depends on **YARN metrics** - Allocated, Available and Pending memory
 - Spark Structured streaming not supported by autoscaling  because the underlying architecture of Spark Structured Streaming does not easily allow for dynamic scaling of resources based on the workload.
 - Outputs can be automatically pushed to **BigQuery,CloudStorage and BigTable**.
+- preemptible nodes can have persistent disks.
+Dataproc handles the addition and removal of preemptible nodes.preemptible workers cannot store the data.
+- **Production instances** have clusters with a minimum of **three nodes**; *development instances* have a **single node** and do not provide for high availability.

 ## Cloud Pub/sub
 - Cloud Pub/Sub is a **managed real-time messaging service**.It supports both push and pull subscription models.